-Rule 144 has been recently modified by the Securities and Exchange Commission.
-The new rules eliminated the 144(k) exemptions and reduced the holding periods for fully reporting Issuers of Non-shell companies.
-Click on the following link to download a PDF of the final rule: 144 final rule 33-8869fr 2-15-2008.
+Rule 144 was modified by the Securities and Exchange Commission on December 17, 2007.
+The new rules eliminated the 144(k) exemptions and reduced the holding periods for fully reporting issuers of non-shell companies.
+Click on the following link to download a PDF of the final rule: Final Rule 33-8869fr.

 6-12 Months Holding Period

 If you own stock in a fully reporting non-shell company, you may be eligible to sell your stock if you have beneficially owned it for more than 6 months and less than one year.
 In order to do this, you will need to contact your broker/dealer and they will assist you in removing the restriction.

 If you are a non-affiliate and have owned stock in a fully reporting non-shell company for more than 12 months, you can remove the restricted legend on your certificate directly through Colonial Stock Transfer.
 For non-reporting company restriction removals, you may be required to obtain a legal opinion, assuming there is an exemption available under Rule 144.

 To remove a 144 restriction on stock that has been held over 12 months, please send the following:

 - 1. Submit the original certificate with the Restriction Removal Instructions.
 If you wish to transfer shares to another party, please visit our Stock Transfer Guide for further instructions regarding ownership changes.